Morning after pill brand speeds up retail access, doubles supply per pack - KTVZ

 Julie launched as a one-step tablet of emergency contraceptive containing Levonorgestrel, the key ingredient in the popular Plan B emergency contraceptive that was approved by FDA in late 1990s without a prescription, at 4,500 Walmart stores nationwide last September.

-The startup first experienced a surge in demand for its $42 tablet amid an overall spike in purchases of emergency contraceptive immediately following the US Supreme Court’s ruling overturning Roe v.
+The startup experienced a surge in demand for its $42 tablet at launch amid an overall spike in purchases of emergency contraceptive following the US Supreme Court’s ruling overturning Roe v.
 Wade in on June 24, 2022.

 The FDA-approved morning-after pill can reduce the chance of pregnancy after unprotected sex or failure of another contraceptive method like a condom, and is ideally taken within 72 hours.
 The pill, which is legal in all 50 US states, works by delaying ovulation or preventing implantation and cannot terminate a pregnancy.